G0lang/tablo/README.md

 - [ ] make it functional!
 - [ ] show the result image with dices
 - [ ] fix the problem of dice number 7 it should be transparent background in png
+- [ ] optimize dockerfile make it multi stage and use smaler base image like alpine